angelicads93/export_Slack/README.md

 ### 2. User's input files

 Contains the various text files necessary to run the multiple analyses.
-They are ".txt" files, however, their content should be written with Python syntax and conventions, especially for variable definitions, strings, lists and dictionaries.
-Each file is first examined to check that each variable definition is a correct Python command, as well as checking that any path or directory exists.
+They are ".txt" files, however, their content should be written with Python syntax and conventions, especially for variable definitions, strings, lists, and dictionaries.
+Each file is first examined to check that each variable definition is a correct Python command and that any path or directory exists.
 * [inputs.txt](inputs.txt) and [settings_messages.txt](settings_messages.txt): Input text files for the Python script `extract_messages.py`.
 * [settings_weekly_reports.txt](settings_weekly_reports.txt): Input text file for the Python script `extract_weekly_reports.py`.
 * [settings_urls.txt](settings_urls.txt): Input text file for the Python script `extract_urls.py`.

-All the input files are located in the main repository directory (`export_Slack/`), such that they are equally accessible to the various ways of executing the analyses (VScode, JupyterNotebook or GUI).
-More details on the variables defined in each of these input files are provided later.
+All the input files are located in the main repository directory (`export_Slack/`), so they are equally accessible to the various ways of executing the analyses (VScode, JupyterNotebook, or GUI).
+More details on the variables defined in these input files are provided later.

 ### 2. src/